tedneward/Azgaarnoth/Classes/Mystic/Nomad.md

 At 1st level, you gain the ability to extend your knowledge.
 When you finish a long rest, you gain two proficiencies of your choice: two tools, two skills, or one of each.
 You can replace one or both of these selections with languages.
 This benefit lasts until you finish a long rest.

 ## Memory of One Thousand Steps
 At 3rd level, you gain the ability to use psionics to recall your steps.
 As a reaction when you are hit by an attack, you can teleport to an unoccupied space that you occupied since the start of your last turn, and the attack misses you.
-Once you use this feature, you can’t use it again until you finish a short or long rest.
+Once you use this feature, you can't use it again until you finish a short or long rest.

 ## Superior Teleportation
 At 6th level, you gain a superior talent for teleportation.
 When you use a psionic discipline to teleport any distance, you can increase that distance by up to 10 feet.